tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-one and that if everyone else could just see like they do it would either be the Masterpiece or Pariah that it ought to be arguing that it's the greatest piece of art ever created or the most destructive or two extremes that refuse to see the Shades of Gray in between Attack on Titan is good because I say so attack on Titan is dangerous because I say so all eldians are evil because I say so all Marlins are evil because I say so we don't live in a black and white world of perfection and inferiority where nothing is okay where things can only be great or horrible in this world good and evil rarely exist as absolutes a world of absolutes can't really exist the only truly absolute thing is death itself which
+one and that if everyone else could just see like they do it would either be the Masterpiece or Pariah that it ought to be arguing that it's the greatest piece of art ever created or the most destructive or two extremes that refuse to see the Shades of Gray in between *Attack on Titan* is good because I say so attack on Titan is dangerous because I say so all Eldians are evil because I say so all Marleyans are evil because I say so we don't live in a black and white world of perfection and inferiority where nothing is okay where things can only be great or horrible in this world good and evil rarely exist as absolutes a world of absolutes can't really exist the only truly absolute thing is death itself which